About this Blog

 That’s Eric not Chris pictured on the Wrox one.

-You can follow Chris’ Instagram to see what he gets up to outside of work, including a lot of 3d printing and electronics nerdery over at Makerhacks.
+You can follow Chris’ Instagram to see what he gets up to outside of work, including a lot of 3d printing, robotics and electronics nerdery over at Makerhacks.

 Chris does not post press releases or write about press releases.
 If you have an interesting piece of news to share then please do not copy and paste press releases into the contact form or email, it will only be deleted!